Abbas Sabur is experienced in a wide variety of corporate, commercial and civil disputes.

 Mr. Sabur is a partner of the firm.
 Since his call to the Bar in 2004, Mr. Sabur has appeared before various courts and administrative tribunals in British Columbia, Ontario and Alberta.
 He has conducted and assisted in numerous trials and appeals and has worked on complex commercial arbitrations and mediations.
-Benchmark Canada has recognized Mr. Sabur as a "Future Star", and he holds a Distinguished Martindale-Hubbell rating for legal skills and ethics.
+Benchmark has recognized Mr. Sabur as a “Litigation Star.
+Mr. Sabur also holds an AV Preeminent Martindale-Hubbell® rating for legal skills and ethics, the publication’s highest level of professional excellence.

 Mr. Sabur has worked with a broad spectrum of clients, ranging from public institutions and private companies in various industries including mining, development, entertainment and financial services, to private business entrepreneurs.
 He has a particular interest in banking and securities litigation and has expertise in managing the myriad issues that arise at the intersection of civil, commercial, administrative and quasi-criminal law.